 Why visit Bellagio?
 Discovering the pearl of Lake Como

-The allure of Bellagio lies in its exceptional geography and refined atmosphere.
-Its location on the tip of the Triangolo Lariano peninsula grants it a 180-degree view of the lake, a vantage point no other town can claim.
-From here, one can gaze upon the northern expanse towards the Alps, the eastern Lecco branch, and the western Como branch, all from a single, breathtaking spot.
+- An unrivaled panoramic view.
+Its location on the tip of the Triangolo Lariano peninsula grants it a breathtaking 180-degree view of the lake—a vantage point no other town can claim.
+From here, you can gaze upon all three branches of the lake against a backdrop of the majestic Alps.

 How to get to Bellagio: a guide by train, car & ferry